bestdev111/help/README.md

 `ln -s jruby-1.4.0/ jruby` *creates a simlink to the install folder for JRuby*

+`ln -s /path/to/original /path/to/link` *a better example of creating a symlink*

+`ln -s "/path/to/the original" /path/to/link` *example of creating a symlink if there are spaces in the directory (basically surround with quotes)*

 `chmod a+wr /some/file` * enables /some/file to be read(r) and write(w) by all(a)

 `chmod u+rw /some/file` * enables /some/file to be read(r) and write(w) by the owner(u)